 - 1 log (4 ounces) fresh goat cheese, cut into 12 slices

-- 1. In a large skillet, cook bacon over medium heat until crisp.
-Remove to paper towels with a slotted spoon; drain, reserving 2 teaspoons drippings.
-Add the onions, shallots and sugar to the pan; cook and stir over medium heat for 15-20 minutes or until golden brown.
+- 1. Preheat oven to 400°.
+In a large skillet, cook bacon over medium heat until crisp, stirring occasionally.
+Remove with a slotted spoon; drain on paper towels.
+Discard drippings, reserving 2 teaspoons in pan.
+Add onions, shallots and sugar to drippings; cook and stir over medium heat until vegetables are golden brown, 15-20 minutes.

 - 2. Add wine, stirring to loosen browned bits from pan.
-Stir in the thyme, garlic and pepper.
-Cook, uncovered, for 2-3 minutes or until liquid is evaporated.
-Stir in bacon; set aside.
+Stir in thyme, garlic and pepper.
+Cook, uncovered, until liquid is evaporated, 2-3 minutes.
+Stir in bacon.

 Reviews for Goat Cheese & Onion Pastries